muerrilla/sd-webui-autoskip/README.md

 # sd-webui-autoskip
- Extension for SD Web UI (A1111, Forge, Neo, etc.) to allow skipping mid-generation
+ Extension for SD WebUI (A1111, Forge, Neo, etc.) to allow skipping mid-generation
 ## Installation
-Go to Install from URL tab > Paste this repo's URL into the first field > Click Install
+Open WebUI > Go to Install from URL tab > Paste this repo's URL into the first field > Click Install

 Or go to your WebUI folder and manually clone this repo into your extensions folder: